Bases Question Panameñista-Cd Alliance

 MIND CHANGE

-Roux, who initially strongly supported the signing of the contract between the State and Minera Panamá, changed his position after the alliance with Blandón was agreed and now raises the possibility that the contract with the mining company could be reviewed.
+Roux, who initially strongly supported the signing of the contract between the State and Minera Panamá, changed his position after the alliance with Blandón, which raises the possibility that the contract with the mining company could be reviewed.

 Legal Disclaimer: